 Firstly, I informed the school of what had happened and made sure that they heard me.
-I don’t expect them to have seen or heard what happened, but if I don’t make them hear my concerns, speak for my child and show them that I believe in my child, they would most likely have put me in the ‘over-protective’ mommy box and shrugged me off.
+I don’t expect them to have seen or heard what happened, However, if I don’t make them hear my concerns, speak for my child and show them that I believe in my child, they would most likely put me in the ‘over-protective’ mommy box and shrugged me off.
 That’s not where I wanted this to go.

 I also spoke to some of the parents involved.
 Between us we all managed to behave like adults and view the incidents as parents.
 We all want to understand exactly what happened, and hear all the sides and we all managed to be mature and supportive of each other as well as having our own daughter’s back.

 I have to say that I am proud of all of us for this too.
 This is proof that it doesn’t have to be a bad confrontation and I am very glad that we took this approach.

 Never one to miss an opportunity, on Saturday I sat down with my daughter and I looked her in the eye.
 I made sure she was listening to me and I used the one-on-one time with her in that moment to have one of the first ‘grown-up’ conversations I’ve had to have with her.

 I’m going to write this next part from my heart so you can ‘hear’ what I actually said, forgive me if it is a bit rambled and excuse the colloquial use of English.
 Our conversation went something like this:

 My girl, what did you learn this week about the way you were treated?
 Was it nice to be made to feel like you were?

 Okay, so do you see why mommy always tells you to be kind to other people?
 If you felt sad because of what was done to you and said to you this week, that feeling that you had, the way those girls made you feel, that’s not nice is it?

 So I want you to remember that feeling.
 I want you to remember how their actions and words made you feel.
 That feeling is not a feeling you ever want someone else to feel is it?
 Because it’s not nice to feel like that.